The Netherlands’ Economic System: An Analysis

 An indicator of the extent to which the State is involved in the economy is the number of public sector employees.
 In the Netherlands, according to ILOSTAT, the number of public sector employees as a percentage of the total workforce is 19.9% (2019).

-In the country, the public sector tends to be small and efficient.
-As a result, the number of public sector employees as a percentage of the total workforce is low compared to other countries.
+In the country, the public sector tends to be moderate in size.
+The number of public sector employees as a percentage of the total workforce reflects the Netherlands’ model of combining market-driven economic activity with strong public services in healthcare, education, and infrastructure.

 What do the biggest companies in the Netherlands say about the country’s economic system?